Your doctor will ask about your general health and examine you. You might have one or more of these tests.

 You have blood tests to check your general health.
 Find out about what tests you will have, how you have a blood test and what happens after.

-You might have an x-ray of the area where the lump is and a chest x-ray to check your general health.
+You might have an x-ray of the area where the lump is, or where you have symptoms.
+You might have a chest x-ray to check your general health.

-Taking a sample of cells from the lump can tell you if it is cancer and what type it is Find out how you have the test. .
+Taking a sample of cells from the lump can tell you if it is soft tissue sarcoma.
+Find out how you have the test.